 In recent years, compound bow technology has excelled far beyond what many would have ever thought possible.
-A wealth of new, highly adjustable compound bows have now entered the market space, further enabling every prospective archer to select a model that best suits their needs.
+A wealth of new, highly adjustable compound bows has now entered the market space, further enabling every prospective archer to select a model that best suits their needs.
 Now, more than ever, archery has truly become a sport for the masses.

 One manufacturer that has risen to notoriety for its recent technological advances is BlackOut.
 BlackOut has produced several fast, adjustable, and user-friendly bows as of late, with perhaps none achieving the same degree of fanfare as the company’s Epic model.

 This bow is revered by many for its stellar IBO speed and unique variable let-off feature.